MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/container_networking.md

 We will now look at the different network modes (drivers) individually.

+***Note: In docker, driver names for specific networking modes are case-sensitive.
+In PowerShell, networking mode names are not case-sensitive.

 ## NAT Networking Mode

 **Network Address Translation** – This networking mode is useful when you need a quick and easy way to assign private IP addresses to containers which do not require direct connectivity to a physical or virtual network (described below).
 In this configuration, all network services running in a container which need to be externally accessible will require a port mapping between the 'external' IP address and port assigned to the container host and the 'internal' IP address and port assigned to the container.
 These mappings are stored in the WinNAT port mapping tables.
 All network traffic received on the external IP address and port is forwarded to the container.
 Additionally, NAT allows multiple containers to host applications that may require identical communication ports by mapping unique external ports.